aramecki/MyCarGenie/README.md

   Some fonts dynamically adjust their size based on the lenght of the variable text to prevent truncation on longer words or on screens with lower pixel density.
   Font sizes were selected through direct testing on various devices to find the most suitable values for a typical smartphone display.
   The UI shows or hides different elements based on certain checks during loading, so it updates automatically whenever the user edits their profile or adds an event.
-  A "Demo Version for CS50" message appears on the bottom of the page for this release.
-Clicking on the text navigates to the DemoScreen page, where some information about me, the author, are displayed.

   - HomeViewModel.kt :
   This support file for the HomeScreen page stores data about the last maintenance and refueling events in the app cache.